MarshalJoe/joecmarshall/content/posts/one-hundred-users-in-two-weeks.md

 Though sadly I didn't ship the MVP with the all the appropriate Goals and GA instrumentation, we could get a rough idea from our signup email notifications when a particular subreddit or comment would catch on.

-In graphs like this Mailchimp one below, you can see the steady trickly of new signups interrupted by a big new inflow - this one was a post to `r/entrepreneur` and a related subreddit.
+In graphs like this Mailchimp one below, you can see the steady trickle of new signups interrupted by a big new inflow - this one was a post to `r/entrepreneur` and a related subreddit.

 ![](/images/jobletter-mailchimp-graph.png)